daftshady/wind/README.md

 Note
 ====
-It's currently under activity development.
+It's currently under active development.

 Because it's not released yet, using this framework in its current state is at your own risk.